ericolo/codingDiv/README.md

 https://docs.docker.com/get-docker/

-Once your docker is running, clone the repository and move into the `potential-garbanzo` directory, then run:
+Once your docker is running, clone the repository and move into the `codingdiv` directory, then run:

 ```diff
 docker build --tag codingdiv .